 3. Personal AND Professional Gratitude

-In the workplace, we focus on professional work and accomplishments.
+In the workplace, we focus on showing gratitude for professional work and accomplishments.
 It’s obviously important to recognize job performance, but we don’t need to stop there.
 Your coworkers are people outside of their job descriptions.
 A great way to express gratitude is to look for non-work-related efforts and impressive characteristics that you can highlight.

-For example, you might make note of someone’s friendliness, the best chef, coolest fashion, funniest date stories, or simply express gratitude for the non-work-related things your coworkers do.
+For example, you might make note of someone’s friendliness, the best chef, the coolest fashion, the funniest date stories, or simply express gratitude for the non-work-related things your coworkers do.
 Julie in Accounting bringing cookies on Mondays sure isn’t part of her job description, but it’s DEFINITELY appreciated, you know?